WebBusinessGeek/workcheetah/README.md

 ## Ad System

+### (To be redone)

 Workcheetah supports two type of Ads, images and text.
 Advertisers create a Campaign that has any combination of the above ads.
 We target users by the campaign so all advertisements inherit ad_targets from their campaign.

+1/25/14 update: Currently watiing on new specs for this feature and the targeting system will need to be redone.
+Also, Im going to want to move the counters to redis backed for speed improvements.

 ### ON THE SERVER

+This stuff does not need to be done in development.

 Setup the daily stats aggregator as a rake task using either whenever gem or heroku's schedulur